Books for siblings of children who are chronically ill or hospitalized:

 “What to Expect When you go to the Doctor,” by Heidi Murkhoff (Ages 2-5)

-This uses a friendly dog named Angus to help answer and explain questions that some children may have in regards to going to the doctor.
+This uses a friendly dog named Angus to help answer and explain questions that some children may have about going to the doctor.

 “Clifford Visits the Hospital,” by Norman Bridwell (Ages 4-8)